-Why visitors love Port Elizabeth’s vibe
+Why tourists love Port Elizabeth’s atmosphere

 The city of Port Elizabeth has always lost the battle when compared to bigger, better-known cities like Cape Town and Johannesburg.
 But over the past few years, “The Friendly City”, or Nelson Mandela Bay as the metro is known, has seen great development and has established a new-found “vibe” that has brought a buffet of food and social culture to the port city